brucedkyle/architectures/docs/sustainability/perfectorder.md

 **Challenges**

+- **Inventory visibility**.
+Multichannel order fulfillment operations typically have inventory spread across many places throughout the supply chain.
+Inventory visibility is knowing what inventory you have and where it’s located.
+Businesses need an accurate view of inventory to guarantee fulfillment of customer orders, reduce shipment turnaround times, and minimize stockouts, oversells and markdowns.
+- **Orders may not match available inventory**.
+Inventory may not be on hand or in a different location than expected.
+Multiple and partial shipments may be able to solve many customer needs.
-- Spreadsheets, hand-counted stock levels and manual order placement have largely been replaced by advanced inventory tracking software.
+- **Spreadsheets, hand-counted stock levels and manual order placement** have largely been replaced by advanced inventory tracking software.
 An inventory management system can simplify the process of ordering, storing and using inventory by automating end-to-end production, business management, demand forecasting and accounting.

 **Drivers**

 - Supply chain operators will use technologies that provide significant insights into how supply chain performance can be improved.
-They’ll anticipate anomalies in logistics costs and performance before they occur and have insights into where automation can deliver significant scale advantages.
+They’ll anticipate anomalies in logistics costs and performance before they occur and have insights into where automation can deliver significant scale advantages
+- Eliminate “out of stock” occurrences
+- Optimizes inventory costs by balancing inventory to operational demand
+- Improve stock allocation to improve space utilization
+- Reduce dormant/non-moving inventory
 - Have an accurate assessment of critical spares and the money invested in those parts
 - Deliver transparency and visibility to critical and non-critical spares inventory for the organization
-- Eliminate “out of stock” occurrences
 - Reduce time spent looking for and ordering parts
-- Reduce dormant/non-moving inventory
 - Accelerate disposal of obsolete materials
-- Improve stock allocation to improve space utilization
-- Optimizes inventory costs by balancing inventory to operational demand

 ## Business outcomes